-- Include the requirement for alcohol interlocks in public tenders - E.g. Helsinki Region Transport in 2012: "Alcohol interlock is a mandatory equipment in all new busses.
-The transport company gets extra points, if an alcohol interlock is retro-fitted also in busses that are already in use." - E.g. Road Maintenance contracts since 2012: "All the vehicles that require a valid professional competence (CPC) from the driver, need to be equipped with an alcohol interlock." - Explain that the commercial drivers in general are not thought of being drink drivers, but that the use of alcohol interlocks ensures the quality and safety of the transports and promotes the overall safety culture of transportation companies - One accident caused by a drink driver may cost several times more to a transportation company than investing in interlocks.
+- E.g. Helsinki Region Transport in 2012: "Alcohol interlock is a mandatory equipment in all new busses.
+The transport company gets extra points, if an alcohol interlock is retro-fitted also in busses that are already in use." - E.g. Road Maintenance contracts since 2012: "All the vehicles that require a valid professional competence (CPC) from the driver, need to be equipped with an alcohol interlock."

+The use of alcohol interlocks ensures the quality and safety of the transports and promotes the overall safety culture of transportation companies

+One accident caused by a drink driver may cost several times more to a transportation company than investing in interlocks!